harvard-cs205/CS205-Spring2017-Projects/Readme.md

 - 10%: Project web site.
 - 10%: Presentation to class.

+## Project Scale and Scope
+To uniformly assess the different projects the following criteria will be applied:
+-  A team of 2 will be expected to generate at least 2 homeworks equivalent of output for baseline outcome.
+-  A team of 4 will therefore be expected to generate double the output in qualitative terms.
+A team of 5 should be exceeding this.
+-  Advanced features can include half on modelling and half on parallel software.

 ## Resources
 - Harvard Computational and Data Science: references in courses listed above in project choices
 - NERSC data science projects: http://www.nersc.gov/science/science-highlights-presentations/